icinganalysis/icinganalysis.github.io/content/mailing list.md

 ## Summary

-To sign up for the newsletter: <a href="https://stats.sender.net/forms/dygqRa/view">Sign up!</a> (via sender.net)
+To subscribe to the newsletter: <a href="https://stats.sender.net/forms/dygqRa/view">Subscribe!</a> (via sender.net)

 ## Discussion

-I have a newsletter those who would like to receive notice of the latest posts and other site-related news.
-Another advantage of enrolling in the mailing list is access to the secret* blog drafts that are in-work, before the public sees them.
+I have an email newsletter those who would like to receive notice of the latest posts and other site-related news, which you can receive regardless of the weather.
+Another advantage of subscribing to the newsletter is access to the secret* blog drafts that are in-work, before the public sees them.

 [* Well, not so secret if one is acquainted with github.]